g3i/lxHive/benchmarks/readme.md

 php phpbench.phar run <options>
 ```

-You can create your custom configuration file (`phpbench.json`) in the root folder.
+You may create your custom configuration file (`phpbench.json`) in the root folder.
 This file is excluded via .gitignore

 ## Structure